Nikith-Kalu/KevyPy_/README.md

 # KevyPy_
-Yet Another Instagram Meme Bot. what?
+Yet Another Instagram Meme Bot

+What?
+This isn't a minecraft mod and YAIMP is a terrible name anyway...